hmilkovi/x0r_py-servers/README.md

 NOTE: While the server session is maintained the terminal window will hang to provide http responses from the http/https server.
 Open additional windows or background the session to have access to your terminal.

+Alternatively, you can run the script using the following syntax `python3 start-servers_x0r.py &` so you can just hit enter once the server starts to retrieve your terminal if using from low TTY.

 Step 3:
 Access your server to retrieve your files from a remote host